Wheat Allergy Diet

 Wear a medical alert bracelet or necklace with your allergy information.

-If you don't have epinephrine autoinjectors, talk with your healthcare provider.
-Ask if you should carry them.
+If you don't have epinephrine, talk with your healthcare provider.
+Ask if you should carry it.

-In a restaurant, food may be cross contaminated with wheat.
+In a restaurant, food may be cross-contaminated with wheat.
 Tell your server that you have an allergy.

 Always read food labels.
 And always ask about ingredients at restaurants.
 Do this even if these are foods that you have eaten in the past.